 Drop-off and pick-up times are noted below specific to each site.
-Please stay within the times.
-Rotary Camp reserves the right to charge \$20 per every 15 minutes the camper is supervised beyond the normal pick-up times.
 If there is a change in the departure routine (early pick-up, different authorized person picking up, etc.) please notify the camp in writing.

-All campers are required to sign in/out daily with a staff member.
+All campers are required to sign in/out daily with a Camp Director.
 Please have your photo ID available for verification.